 Title Sponsor in MotoGP – 5 to 15 million Euro

-This is the highest level of sponsorship in the World Motor Championship.
+This is the highest level of sponsorship in the World Motor Championship: title sponsor.
 It gives the opportunity to rename the team after the sponsor and to dress both the motorbike and the riders in the colours of the sponsor’s brand.
 Needless to say, the benefits are huge and cover the entire range of conceivable activities.
 This investment enables magnifying the name and brand position in the 207 nations reached by the TV signal of the MotoGP, which makes the sponsor an undisputed protagonist during the racing weekend as well as at any other time of the year.
 The hospitality facilities on the race track become the sponsor’s travelling headquarters and the riders, staff and technicians are wearing the sponsor’s colours.